What Are Anxiety Disorders?

-Your anxiety symptoms might be totally different from somebody else's.
+Your anxiety symptoms might be different from somebody else.
 That is why it is essential to know all the possible signs of anxiety.

-An anxiety attack is a feeling of overpowering trepidation, stress, distress, or fear.
+An anxiety attack can be defined by a feeling of overpowering trepidation, stress, distress, or fear.
 For many people, an anxiety attack assembles slowly.
-It may intensify as a stressful event draws near.
+It may intensify when a stressful event draws near.

 Anxiety attacks can shift significantly, and symptoms may differ among people.
 That is because many symptoms of anxiety do not occur to everybody, and they can change after some time.

 The common symptoms of an anxiety attack include: